 A preliminary question following the death of a loved one is whether a probate estate (of some form) should be opened.
 Clients are sometimes surprised to learn that the opening of a probate estate is… Read More

 Click on photo to enlarge Young Moore and Henderson, P.A. is pleased to announce that 22 lawyers have been included in the 2021 Edition of The Best Lawyers in America.
 Since it was first published in 1983, Best… Read More

-Young Moore and Henderson, P.A. is pleased to announce that 19 lawyers have been included in the 2020 Edition of The Best Lawyers in America.
-Since it was first published in 1983, Best Lawyers has grown to provide lists in over 75 countries.
-Young Moore… Read More
+Young Moore and Henderson, P.A. is pleased to announce that 18 lawyers have been included in the 2020 Edition of The Best Lawyers in America.
+Since it was first published in 1983, Best Lawyers has grown to provide lists… Read More

 Congratulations to the following Young Moore attorneys selected by their peers for inclusion in Business North Carolina’s Legal Elite for 2019: BUSINESS Alexander R. Atchison Chadwick I. McCullen CONSTRUCTION Jay P. Tobin LITIGATION John… Read More

 Young Moore and Henderson is pleased to announce that Stephen A. Brown has been certified by the North Carolina State Bar Board of Legal Specialization as a Specialist in Estate Planning and Probate Law.
 To become… Read More